Passover DinnerPassover CelebrationHappy Jewish Passover

 • Process the mixture until smooth.

-• Add lemon juice, remaining 1 package salmon and dill.
+• Add lemon juice, remaining salmon and dill.
 Grind till you get a spreadable consistency.

 • Garnish with fresh dill.